SpudManTwo/KPT/README.md

 ## Usage

 1. Start S-KPT Patcher by launching KPT.exe from the folder where you extracted the patcher.
+Your antivirus may throw up a flag, but ask it to trust the patcher.

 2. Click the "Easy Patch" Button.